 Thursday was an interesting day for me.
 It had lots of ups and downs.
 I worked out with L and T again, this time working on our legs and core a lot more.
 T couldn't stay for coffee because she had some stuff she needed to take care of, but L and I still went to a coffee place.

 A Twosome Place is to Seoul like McDonald's is to certain areas in America.
-There's one on every street, around every corner, within site of each other.
+There's one on every street, around every corner, within sight of each other.

 Since we were there for breakfast, we got some sort of special that was a coffee & muffin/sandwich deal.
 My sandwich was delicious.
 It had lots of cheese and some ham in it, but the cheese wasn't too overpowering.
 My coffee was the same as last time - café americano, but it was too hot for me to drink the entire time L and I were talking.
 I had to take mine home to finish off - after adding some cream and sugar :)

-Being the kind of man Michael is, he chose for us to go to the Hypermarket to pick up some groceries to round out what he had bought on post this past weekend.
+Being the kind of man M is, he chose for us to go to the Hypermarket to pick up some groceries to round out what he had bought on post this past weekend.

 I've mentioned several times that food is generally cheaper in Korea.
 This is not one of those times.
 These sauces are all more expensive than on post/back in the states.
 I think it's because this isn't typical stuff Koreans pick up and it's imported.
 Pasta, dressing, and sauces all seem to be expensive off post.